 |Wrockwardine||4 April 2018||31 March 2019|

 Is every council owned street light being upgraded?

 Yes.
 Some streets within the borough have already been converted to LED lanterns.
 All other Council owned street lights will be converted.

 Why is my street not being converted at the same time as others on my estate?

 As the teams upgrade the street lights in each area, they inspect each column and light first.
 In some cases, the column will need replacing and so it will be at this point that the new LEDs are installed.
 Some columns are in need of a further inspection, and so these too are being done later.

 There are also some columns that have decorative lanterns which are being retained but the lights inside will be replaced, so they might not look as if they have been upgraded but they have.
-If the column is included in the LED upgrade programme it will be completed by April 2019.
+If the column is included in the LED upgrade programme it will be upgraded.

 Will the street lights be switched off while the work is taking place?

 No. The existing street lights will remain working until the new lights are fitted.
 Where a new column is being installed the existing light will remain working.
 The new column will then be installed as near to the existing column as possible.